Red Bike: History

 As of July 2022, Red Bike had grown to 59 bike share stations and more than 500 publicly shared bicycles.

 On January 12, 2024, Red Bike announced that there would be a pause in service with hopes of re-opening in Spring of 2024.
-The pause was induced due to a lack of operational funding, but with the help of government and community organizations, they did resume service on May 13, 2024.
+The pause was induced due to a lack of operational funding, but with the help of government and community organizations, service was resumed on May 13, 2024.